 At this point, it should be allowed to take the thread further and speculate about the consequences of a successful experiment (an unsuccessful experiment could, of course, be used as a counterargument against our working hypothesis).
 If no other explanations for a positive outcome could be found, an unknown law of nature or principle of order should be brought into play.
 According to this, only 'natural' intrinsically indeterministic complex physical systems subject to quantum uncertainty can exhibit certain ordering phenomenona, while corresponding deterministic replicas cannot.
 Whether or not this would prove to be the manifestation of a principle of 'strong emergence' should then be seriously considered, as such a qualification seems appropriate.
-As a by-product of our hypothesis, it also immediately follows that a clone of a complex but deterministic system - that is, an identical copy of the system, including all the information stored within it - will behave exactly like the original.
-By contrast, the clone of a system based on quantum randomness would be free to develop and act completely differently.
+As a by-product of our hypothesis, it also immediately follows that a clone of a complex but deterministic system - that is, an identical copy of the system, including all the information stored within it - will react to an external stimulus exactly like the original.
+By contrast, clones of systems based on quantum randomness such as those that we have discussed here, have the potential to evolve independently of their originals and behave differently, even under identical external conditions.
+Since our working hypothesis does not assume the existence of a coherent quantum state in the original system, such cloning would be physically permissible and would not violate the "no-cloning theorem" introduced by Wootters and Zurek 1982.

-It would even be conceivable that the same principle also applies to natural systems such as living organisms.
+Finally, it is conceivable that the same principle of order that we have postulated here would also apply to natural living organisms.
 However, if life were in fact driven by, or even the result of such a process in its origins, it would most probably not be possible to draw any further teleological conclusions, and questions such as whether life has a predetermined purpose for its existence would remain unanswered.
 Perhaps it would simply like to be part of natural systems and try to survive in them.
 These and related ethical considerations could remain safely sheltered in the realm of philosophy, individual faith, and religion.